 1. Don’t make users memorize many items at once.

 Definitely, it doesn’t mean that all the screens or pages should be limited to 5-9 elements.
 Still, the number of elements that present core interaction points would rather be considered in these terms.
-Making several objects in the layout prominent and attractive, designers can follow the law of concentration which will catch the key zones like menu, call-to-action, an image presenting the product etc. Visual hierarchy is one of the vital strategies that enables to create an interface containing many elements visually grouped and divided in a way which is digestible for human memory.
+Making several objects in the layout prominent and attractive, designers can follow the law of concentration which will catch the key zones like the menu, call-to-action, an image presenting the product, etc. Visual hierarchy is one of the vital strategies that enables to create an interface containing many elements visually grouped and divided in a way that is digestible for human memory.

 It is also effectively applied to the copy content in the interfaces.
 In the article, devoted to this issue, we mentioned some investigations: according to the research published by one of the popular social media sharing platforms Buffer, the ideal length of the headline is 6 words; Jacob Nielsen provides the study at which shows that headlines of 5-6 words work effectively, not less than extensive headlines presenting a full sentence.
 One of the reasons for that is obviously connected with the ability of the working memory to process such chunks of data faster and more effectively.

 2. Don’t present too many elements for the choice together.